ministryofjustice/cloud-platform/docs/HOWTO-workflow.md

 ## Getting a quick estimate online

-If you added an unesitmated ticket to `To Do`, or you need to get an estimate on a ticket do this:
+If you added an unesitmated ticket to `To Do`, you are responsible for getting an estimate for that ticket:

 1) Copy the ticket link into `#cloud-platform` slack
-2) Copy this code into slack in a link immediately following the link: `/poll “Estimate” “1"“2”“3"“5”“8"`
+2) Copy this code into slack: `/poll “Estimate <INSERT TICKET URL>” “1"“2”“3"“5”“8"`
 3) After enough relevant people have answered the poll and any differences in opinion have been discussed and resovled, add the estimate to the ticket by clicking on the scales icon.